Installing and building rocSPARSE for Microsoft Windows#

 ./rmake.py -c

-Build library and client in your local directory.
+Build the library and client in your local directory.

 ./rmake.py -ic

-Build and install rocSPARSE package, and build the client.
-If you want to keep rocSPARSE in your local directory, you do not need the -i flag.
+Build and install the rocSPARSE package and build the client.
+To keep rocSPARSE in your local directory, do not use the -i flag.

 ./rmake.py -icn

-Build and install rocSPARSE package without rocblas, and build the client.
-If you want to keep rocSPARSE in your local tree, you do not need the -i flag.
+Build and install the rocSPARSE package without rocBLAS and build the client.
+To keep rocSPARSE in your local tree, do not use the -i flag.

 ./rmake.py -ic -a gfx900

-Build and install rocSPARSE package using only gfx900 arch, and build the client.
-If you want to keep rocSPARSE in your local tree, you do not need the -i flag.
+Build and install the rocSPARSE package using only the gfx900 architecture and build the client.
+To keep rocSPARSE in your local tree, do not use the -i flag.